NeuPhysics/neutrino/docs/vacuum.rst

 Understanding the Mixing Angles
 ------------------------------------------------------

-The mixing angles plays an important role in the amplitude of the oscillations while the energy scales play a role in the periods.
+The mixing angles play important roles in the amplitude of the oscillations while the energy scales play a role in the periods.

 .. figure:: assets/vacuum/ternary/1000-1.png